Indian IT Outsourcers Anxious Over Potential Changes To H1-B Visas

 "We have to shoehorn high-tech workers into categories like the H1-B, and it's getting more difficult every year," he says.

-But newly introduced legislation in Congress and drafts of executive orders reportedly circulating in the Trump White House would tighten the H1-B program.
+But newly introduced legislation in Congress and drafts of executive orders reportedly circulating in the Trump White House that could limit the H1-B program.

-Indian software services firms last year earned 60 percent of their $108 billion in export revenues from the U.S. Their executives will travel to Washington this month to lobby against measures that take aim at one of India's most successful industries.
+Executives from the software services firms will travel to Washington this month to lobby against measures taking aim at one of India's most successful industries — which last year earned 60 percent of its $108 billion in export revenues from the U.S.

 One bill proposes more than doubling the minimum wage of H1-B holders, which by law is set at $60,000.
 Critics argue the H1-B has been misused to displace American workers, and that there has been an incentive to prefer Indian IT workers because they are cheaper.